-Having just finished the new Netflix series ‘Dark Tourist’ it compelled me to write an article on the subject of dark tourism and list some of my favourite such destinations.
+Having just finished the new Netflix series ‘Dark Tourist’ it compelled me to write an article on the subject of dark tourism and list some of my favourite dark tourist destinations.
 So, let’s find out, what is dark tourism, plus a list of dark tourism sites from around the world!

 According to the Wikipedia page, Dark Tourism “has been defined as tourism involving travel to places historically associated with death and tragedy.”
 But goes on to state that “The main attraction to dark locations is their historical value rather than their associations with death and suffering.”

-Dark tourism can mean different things to different people, but for me it is the exploration of places with a dark or similarly interesting aspect.
+Dark tourism can mean different things to different people.
+For me it is the exploration of places with a dark or similarly interesting aspect.
 From Dracula’s castle in Transylvania or Salem in the USA to the Darvaza ‘Door to Hell’ gas crater in Turkmenistan or North Korea and Chernobyl, these are all places I have recently visited that could be considered dark tourism spots.

 The University of Central Lancashire is conducting studies into the rise of dark tourism which makes for some interesting reading.

-Most people equate Dark Tourism with human suffering, and although many such places on the dark tourist’s map will have been witness to such horrors, it can equally include creepy abandoned places (Chinese abandoned cities), cold war bunkers or just the outright weird (Ashgabat in Turkmenistan).
+Most people equate Dark Tourism with human suffering.
+But although many such places on the dark tourist’s map will have been witness to such horrors, it can equally include creepy abandoned places (Chinese abandoned cities), cold war bunkers or just the outright weird (Ashgabat in Turkmenistan).

 It’s important to remember that many dark tourist sites have seen tragic events and as with travelling anywhere, respect is key to coming away from the experience a better person.